 One of my favorite spicy foods is Korean Spicy Bean Sprouts.

 I honestly do not know when my taste buds turned toward spicy.
 My belief is that that some people just have a tendency toward highly spiced foods….and my husband and I are of this tendency.

 This is a good thing for our marriage!
 So there is generally no fighting over whether to have spicy food or not. 🙂

 This dish can be considered banchan.
 I almost LOVE the banchan (Korean side dishes) more than I adore the main meal itself!

 What Do You Need To Make Korean Bean Sprout Side Dish?

 You must know how easy and simple and quick this is to make.
 Few ingredients = quick prep = delish = scrumptious Korean banchan!!!

 The Korean Bean Sprout side dish, or kongnamul muchim, can be spicy or not spicy.
 Here we concentrate on the amazing delicious spicy version!
-Korean chili flakes!
+Korean chili flakes (or hot pepper powder)!
+You can find this at your local Korean market, or you can order it here on Amazon.
 Lots of garlic!
 Sesame oil and sesame seeds!
 And…plenty of Thai fish sauce which adds to the scrumptious umami flavor!!!

 All the ingredients (except for the bean sprouts and the green onions) are first combined.
 Then after blanching the bean sprouts in boiling water for a few minutes, the bean sprouts are added to the combined ingredients, gently mixed together and then green onions are added.